 SEO Guide to Schema

-First, Schema.org is a resource put together by the major search engines.
+This is an invaluable section of our beginner’s guide to SEO.
+Schema.org is a resource put together by the major search engines.
 It provides you with the code and snippets to tell search engines the specifics of your page.
 For example, code is used for showing that there is a video on the page.

 Notably, by adding schema markup to your pages (it’s a lot easier than you think, don’t let it overwhelm you), you can further help the major search engines know what that page is about.
 Also, it shows what the end user will find on your page.
 Next, you give them new features to show in the search results (videos images next to a result) as well as further define the user experience.
 Schema is an important and often overlooked part of SEO that can help give you an advantage as a datafeed and dropshipping site.

 Next, there’s always going to be more to optimize in dropshipping SEO.
 Below are a few of the SEO beginner guidelines.
 You’ll be able to find an automated tool for most of the items mentioned.
 For example, you can always try using Google and Bing’s webmaster tools.
 Also, you can learn by reading an SEO guide or watching a video on YouTube.
 The more knowledge that you consume, the better idea you’ll have on how to SEO successfully.

 An essential SEO beginner guideline is learning how to SEO by creating a sitemap for your website.
 Importantly, a sitemap is simply a listing of all of the pages on your website that Google should know about.
 They’re broken out from the highest level pages.
 They include categories, subcategories, and product pages.
 You can create sitemaps in multiple ways with links, XML feeds, and other options.
 Notably, be sure you avoid having a 404, 301 redirect and pages listed like a log into your site or admin page appearing on your sitemap.